 A much more helpful way of relating to our inner experience is simply to accept our feelings, no matter what they are.
 Rather than avoiding, rejecting, and controlling what we feel, we let it be what it is and we mindfully experience it.
 We approach it with curiosity instead of judgement.

 However, we can’t understand the meaning of our feelings when we aren’t open to them.
 Whenever we judge them as bad or wrong, or try to avoid having them, we are rejecting our actual experience, and we can’t learn anything from it.
-By trying to control what we feel, we are limiting our self-awareness and disconnecting from our bodies.

-Healing and growth don’t occur by trying to make ourselves feel good all the time, or by trying to control our inner experience based upon our beliefs about what we are supposed to feel.
+Healing and growth don’t occur by trying to make ourselves feel good all the time, nor by trying to control our inner experience based upon our beliefs about what we are supposed to feel.
 Authentic personal development can only come from an accepting and mindful relationship with our real feelings.
 We must learn to welcome all of them with curiosity and compassion, and use them as a gateway into deeper understanding of ourselves.

 This attitude of inner openness is expressed in a poem called The Guest House, written by the 13th century mystic, Rumi: